 Durham may have a history of coal mining and railways, a heavy industrial area in days gone by, but more recently tourism has played a huge part in the regeneration of many towns and the magnificent city of Durham, which features both a Cathedral and a Castle, both world heritage sites.
 The name Durham comes from the meaning of a hill (a dun) on an island (a holmr), surrounded by the River Wear.

-Home to the world’s oldest railway, a 3 mile long steam railway, first established around 1725, being a triumph of local engineering.
+Home to the world’s oldest railway, a 3-mile long steam railway, first established around 1725, is a triumph of local engineering.
 Today with its charming atmosphere, beautiful scenery and rich history, it is a famous tourist attraction.

 Cycling, sailing and walking are just some of the activities on offer at the Derwent Reservoir.
 Constructed in 1967, with a capacity of 11,000 million gallons of water, its claim to fame is being one of the largest inland waters in England.

 Alun Armstrong Theatre at Stanley is named after the local lad, Alun Armstrong, a renowned film, stage and television actor.
 The theatre set in the Civic Hall is home to a great variety of stage performances.